 Do you need a local tax representative?

 No, you don’t need a representative to handle your taxes in Canada.
 That is, you aren’t required to have one.
 Some tentative foreign business owners may hire a tax representative for peace of mind.
-Taxes can be an intimidating and confusing topic, especially in a foreign language!
+Sales tax in Canada can be an intimidating and confusing topic, especially in a foreign language!
 Makes absolute sense.

 But because the Canadian tax portal is available online, it’s possible for you to handle these foreign taxes on your own.
 It’s just up to you!